-- 54. Failure to comply with the 'Terms and Conditions' for a DCAC is reportable as a Security Incident in accordance with DSPF Control 77.1 Security Incidents and Investigations and could result in an investigation or further action that may include suspension or cancellation of a DCAC. - 55.
-Holders of a valid DCAC must: - a. clearly display the DCAC for inspection and/or electronic scanning when entering or exiting a Defence site for which its use is required; - b. show the DCAC when requested by any appropriate authority who, in the course of their duty, requires proof of identity; - c. wear a DCAC at all times on site, (unless wearing the DCAC presents a safety hazard), in a prominent position on the front or side of the body, and remove it when leaving the Defence site/area/s for which it is required; - d. only use the DCAC for the purposes and in the areas for which it was sponsored; - e. make reasonable efforts to protect the DCAC from loss, theft, copying, defacement or unauthorised use; - f. ensure that the DCAC is secured, not misused and imagery is not on social media or internet sites: - g. be responsible for the conduct and direction of visitors under direct supervision as an escort at all times; - h. report lost or stolen DCACs to a Defence Pass Office and Security Officer at the earliest opportunity and submit a Defence XP188 Security Incident report; - i. not lend the DCAC to any other person; and - j. surrender the DCAC to a Supervisor, Contract Manager, Security Officer, contracted Access Control Officer, Commander or Manager or their approved delegate when there is no longer a demonstrated requirement to hold it. - 56.
-All security incidents are to be reported via Defence XP188 Security Incident report. - 57.
-All valid DCAC holders are expected to challenge any person not wearing a DCAC or suspected of being in a location contrary to their DCAC access limitations.
+- 52. Failure to comply with the 'Terms and Conditions' for a DCAC is reportable as a Security Incident in accordance with DSPF Control 77.1 Security Incidents and Investigations and could result in an investigation or further action that may include suspension or cancellation of a DCAC. - 53.
+Holders of a valid DCAC must: - a. clearly display the DCAC for inspection and/or electronic scanning when entering or exiting a Defence site for which its use is required; - b. show the DCAC when requested by any appropriate authority who, in the course of their duty, requires proof of identity; - c. wear a DCAC at all times on site, (unless wearing the DCAC presents a safety hazard), in a prominent position on the front or side of the body, and remove it when leaving the Defence site/area/s for which it is required; - d. only use the DCAC for the purposes and in the areas for which it was sponsored; - e. make every reasonable effort to protect the DCAC from loss, theft, copying, defacement or unauthorised use by ensuring that the DCAC is secured, not misused and imagery is not on social media or internet sites; - f. be responsible for the conduct and direction of visitors under direct supervision as an escort at all times; - g. report lost or stolen DCACs to a Defence Pass Office and Security Officer at the earliest opportunity and submit a Defence XP188 Security Incident report; - h. not lend the DCAC to any other person; and - i. surrender the DCAC to a Supervisor, Contract Manager, Security Officer, contracted Access Control Officer, Commander or Manager or their approved delegate when there is no longer a demonstrated requirement to hold it. - j.
+All DCAC holders must ensure that their sponsor is their current Unit Security Officer or Supervisor/Sponsor. - k.
+All contractor cards must be handed back to the Pass Office after the contract ends.
+They will be held for 6 months, where at the end of six months the DCAC will be cancelled unless requested by a Unit Security Officer or Supervisor/Sponsor within that 6 month period. - 54.
+All security incidents are to be reported via Defence XP188 Security Incident report.

+55. All valid DCAC holders are expected to question any person not wearing a DCAC or suspected of being in a location contrary to their DCAC access limitations.
 Base Security Management Plans should include local procedures to reinforce a security challenge culture.